 - Advocacy – Students educate others about a selected issue with the goal of eliminating the causes of a particular problem.
 Examples include writing letters to legislators or newspaper editors, creating web pages, creating and displaying posters within the community, writing and performing informative plays, creating educational materials for other target groups, legislative testimony, etc.

-In Queen Anne's County Public Schools, service-learning opportunities begin as early as in elementary school.
-During 6th, 7th, and 8th grade, students work to complete a minimum of one service-learning project each year within at least one of their content classes designed to provide service that is beneficial to their local community.
+In Queen Anne's County Public Schools, service-learning experiences are introduced to students during 4th and 5th grade.
+These experiences (a minimum of 15 hours) count as one service-learning project.
+During 6th, 7th, and 8th grade, students work to complete a minimum of one combined service-learning project each year (a minimum of 45 hours total upon completion of middle school) within at least one of their content classes annually to provide service that is beneficial to their local community.